Willow Vale - Pimpama (West)

 The level of cultural diversity witnessed in Willow Vale - Pimpama (West) was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Willow Vale-Pimpama (West) has a higher cultural diversity than average, with 10.6% of its population speaking languages other than English at home and 26.7% born overseas.
-Christianity is the predominant religion in Willow Vale-Pimpama (West), comprising 41.1% of its population.
-Notably, the 'Other' religious category represents 0.8%, compared to 1.2% regionally.
+Willow Vale-Pimpama (West) showed higher cultural diversity, with 10.6% speaking a language other than English at home and 26.7% born overseas.
+Christianity was the predominant religion, accounting for 41.1%.
+The category 'Other' was similarly represented at 0.8%, compared to Rest of Qld's 0.8%.

 Frequently Asked Questions - Diversity